zborkala/netfimno/README.md

-# Android NetHelper
+# Android NetFimno

-__Android NetHelper is a java class which helps android developer to perform internet communication without any external third party libraries.
-NetHelper uses built-in android HttpUrlConnection.class to perform every kind of network requests.__
+__Android NetFimno is a java class which helps android developer to perform internet communication without any external third party libraries.
+NetFimno uses built-in android HttpUrlConnection.class to perform every kind of network requests.__

- ## What you can do with NetHelper are the following.
+ ## What you can do with NetFimno are the following.
 * Sending GET & POST requests.
 * Uploading files and other data (optional) with progress indicators (like progressbar).
 * Downloading files from internet with progress indicators.
 You can hide and show the downloading notification.